 Security guards are great for… COMMUNICATION

 Being able to communicate with other guards can be important to maintaining control over an area, and adapting to situations when they arise.
-While dogs can act on certain commands when taught them, comprehensive two-way conversation is beyond the four legged animals.
-This means that, for single requests like “locate” or “protect”, dogs can work very efficiently; but in situations where developments are expected, the communication abilities of humans may be preferred.
+While dogs can act on certain commands when taught them, a comprehensive two-way conversation is beyond the four-legged animals.
+This means that for single requests like “locate” or “protect”, dogs can work very efficiently; but in situations where developments are expected, the communication abilities of humans may be preferred.